Higher analytic stacks and GAGA theorems: Proper morphisms of analytic stacks

 In the \kanal case, by definition, $X$ is an affinoid domain in $Y$.
 Let $\{U_i\}_{i\in I}$, $\{V_i\}_{i\in I}$ be the atlases in \cref{def:kanal_weakly_proper_pair}.
 Let $x$ be a point in $X$.
 Choose a point $\tilde x$ in $U_i$ for some $i\in I$ such that $\tilde x$ maps to $x$.
 By definition, $\tilde x\in\Int(V_i/S)$.
 Let $\psi$ denote the map from $V_i$ to $Y$.
 By \cite[Proposition 2.5.8(iii)]{Berkovich_Spectral_1990}, we have

 Therefore, $\tilde x\in\psi\inv(\Int(Y/S))$.
 So $x=\psi(\tilde x)\in\Int(Y/S)$ for any $x\in X$.
 In other words, we have proved that $X\Subset_S Y$. \end{proof}

 \begin{notation} From now on, we are allowed to use the same symbol $X\Subset_S Y$ to denote a weakly proper pair of analytic stacks $X$, $Y$ over a representable analytic stack $S$.
-We will simply write $X \Subset Y$ in the absolute case. \personal{Absolute means $S=\Sp k$ in the \kanal case.} \end{notation}
+We will simply write $X \Subset Y$ in the absolute case. \end{notation}

-\personal{ Let $X,Y,Z,S$ be analytic stacks with $S$ representable.
-Assume that $X\Subset_S Y$ and $Y\Subset_S Z$, then we would like to have $X\Subset_S Z$.
-It is not clear whether such transitivity holds with the current definition of weakly proper pair.
-But the transitivity is more likely to hold if we define weakly proper pair to be the composition of the current definition with an open immersion (or inclusion of an analytic domain). }

 \begin{lem} Let $X,Y,S$ be analytic stacks.
 Assume that $S$ is representable and that $X\Subset_S Y$.
 Then for any representable stack $T$ and any morphism $T\to S$, we have $X \times_S T \Subset_T Y \times_S T$. \end{lem} \begin{proof} We can assume without loss of generality that $X$ and $Y$ are representable as well.
 First we prove the \canal case.
 Denote by $f \colon T \to S$ and $g \colon Y \to S$ the given morphisms.
 Consider the pullback diagram